evkuz/coding/README.md

 # coding
-Some coding examples to remember the stuff
+Some coding examples to remember the stuff.
-Combined from HackerRank and Codility for c++, bash, python sources
+Combined from HackerRank and Codility for c++, bash, python sources.